Keto Soufflé Pancakes

 3. Preheat a griddle to low heat.
 Spray with cooking oil.
 Add cooking spray to a biscuit cutter.
 Line the inside of the biscuit cutter with a ring of parchment paper.
 Place the ring on the griddle.

-4. Scoop pancake batter into the biscuit cutter, cover the a pot or domed shaped lid, and let cook for 8-10 minutes or until the top looks set and you can easily slide off the ring.
+4. Scoop pancake batter into the biscuit cutter, cover with a pot or domed shaped lid, and let cook for 8-10 minutes or until the top looks set and you can easily slide off the ring.

 breakfast stack of pancakes that are very thick and fluffy and topped with butter and syrup